Target Home Decorator - A Mobile App MVP

-For my third project as a UX Design Student at General Assembly my team and I were tasked with a broad challenge to design an app to promote Target's home goods product line.
+While a UX Design Student at General Assembly my team and I were challenged to build a mobile app that would influence customers to buy all their home goods through Target.

-The challenge was to design a mobile app experience that would allow customers to shop only at Target for all their home goods needs, while also offering the ability to discover limited-edition collections by featured designers like Emily Henderson and Dwell Magazine.
+The challenge was to design a mobile app experience that would allow customers to shop at Target for all their home goods needs, while also offering the ability to discover limited-edition collections by featured designers like Emily Henderson and Dwell Magazine.

 Research - Persona - Ideate - Design - Test - Iterate - Test

-The goal with our research was to define the user and uncover pain points.
-Our research included:
+The goal with my research was to define the user and uncover pain points.
+Research included: